Visiting The Palace Of Versailles From Paris

 Mark and Kristen taking in the Grand Trianon gardens

-We personally visited the Palace of Versailles on a day trip from Paris in November 2023.
+We visited the Palace of Versailles on a day trip from Paris in November 2023.
 It was a cold and rainy winter day, but that didn’t stop us from enjoying everything the palace has to offer.
 And even though we visited in winter, Versailles was still very busy and crowded so it’s important to do a little bit of planning no matter what time of year you visit.

 For our Versailles trip, we decided to make an entire day out of it so we included the Main Palace, the Gardens, Trianon Estate and the Queen’s Hamlet.
 It was a lot of walking and it took us 8 hours in total.
 Below, we’ll show you what’s worth visiting and how to maximize your time at Versailles.
 Read more about us.